nttlevine/nttlevine.github.io/cv/index.md

 Green River Community College, September 2012-June 2014 (earned: AA transfer degree)
 Focus: Comprehensive sex education

-### Research & Grant Work
-_For more information on these projects and more see my [Research](https://nt-tl.net/research/) page or find my work using my ORCiD: 0000-0002-9925-6676_

-Irby A, Macey E, Levine N, Durham JR, Turman JE. _Grounding the Work of Grassroots MCH Leaders in Storytelling._ Health Promotion Practice.
-2023;0(0). [doi:10.1177/15248399221151175](https://journals.sagepub.com/doi/10.1177/15248399221151175)

-#### Current
+#### Purdue
 Reviewer & Consultant with LASER PULSE at Purdue Univeristy with Dr. Yuehwern Yih & Pallavi Gupta in West Lafayette, IN; October 2022-Current

 Data Analyst with "A systems, networks, and human-centered design approach to assessing the resilience of Ethiopian communities experiencing recurring violent conflict shocks" via LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; November 2021- Current

-#### Purdue
+Researcher with "Evaluation of Community-Based Disaster Risk Management (CBDRM) Programs for BHA/East Asia and the Pacific (EAP) Region" via LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; July 2022- Current

 Focus Group Co-moderator with "Experiences with sexual content in online dating" at Purdue University with Amanda E. Lilly in West Lafayette, IN; August 2022-November 2022

-Researcher with "Evaluation of Community-Based Disaster Risk Management (CBDRM) Programs for BHA/East Asia and the Pacific (EAP) Region" via LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; July 2022- December 2022

 Data Analyst with "Tracking the Process of Treatment Seeking in Breast Cancer Patients" at Purdue University with Yuehwern Yih and Min Lee in West Lafayette, IN; June 2022- October 2022

-Feminist consultant & Co-author with “Nice” to “ewww”: An inductive thematic analysis of responses to initiation messages containing sexual content on online dating tools at Purdue University with Amanda Lilly in West Lafayette, IN; October 2020- March 2021
+Feminist Consultant & Co-author with “Nice” to “ewww”: An inductive thematic analysis of responses to initiation messages containing sexual content on online dating tools at Purdue University with Amanda Lilly in West Lafayette, IN; October 2020- March 2021
 Second Coder and Co-author with ‘who wants a dick pic? 👉🏽👈🏽’ at Purdue University with Amanda Lilly in West Lafayette, IN; October 2020- March 2021

 #### IUPUI
-Oral Historian and Researcher with Central State Hospital Oral History Project at Indiana University-Purdue University Indianapolis under Dr. Emily Beckman in Indianapolis, IN; September 2018- August 2019
+Oral Historian & Researcher with Central State Hospital Oral History Project at Indiana University-Purdue University Indianapolis under Dr. Emily Beckman in Indianapolis, IN; September 2018- August 2019

-Storytelling Educator and Researcher with Grassroots Maternal and Child Health Leadership Project at Indiana University-Purdue University Indianapolis under Dr. Jack Turman in Indianapolis, IN; September 2018-May 2019
+Storytelling Educator & Researcher with Grassroots Maternal and Child Health Leadership Project at Indiana University-Purdue University Indianapolis under Dr. Jack Turman in Indianapolis, IN; September 2018-May 2019

 Graduate Researcher with Division of Mental Health and Addiction Alcohol and Other Drug Prevention Grant at Indiana University-Purdue University Indianapolis under Eric Teske in Indianapolis, IN; October 2017-December 2018